flyway/flywaydb.org/documentation/command/check.md

 |    check.tempUrl             | **[REQUIRED]** URL of the temporary database
 |    check.tempUsername        | Username for the temporary database.
 Defaults to 'flyway.user'
 |    check.tempPassword        | Password for the temporary database.
 Defaults to 'flyway.password'
-|    check.outputLocation      | Destination folder for comparison reports.
+|    check.outputLocation      | Destination folder for reports.
 Defaults to the current directory
-|    check.outputTypes         | Format of comparison reports.
+|    check.outputTypes         | Format of reports.
 Options are: 'json', and 'html'.
 Defaults to 'json'

 #### Usage Example:
 ```